The Xometry app works best with JavaScript enabled!

 • Test swabs

-A key advantage of injection-molded plastic products for medical treatments is that production can be quickly scaled up to meet global healthcare demands.
+A key advantage is that production can be quickly scaled to meet surges in healthcare demand.
 The need for COVID-19 test kits made it clear that demand can skyrocket in a hurry.

-Modern automotive manufacturers produce immense numbers of plastic parts, each with careful tolerances.
-Vehicles are commonly clad in a great deal of plastic and have even more polymer components under the hood and in the cabin.
+Modern automakers produce large numbers of plastic parts, each with tight tolerances.
+Vehicles incorporate extensive plastic trim, with additional polymer components under the hood and in the cabin.
 The automotive industry is one of the primary industries using plastic injection molding.
 Typical applications of injection molding in the automotive industry are listed below:

 • Bumpers